Your annual income tax return in Spain: All you need to know

 Our friends at Entre Trámites are offering Remote Work Spain readers a special deal.
 They will manage the entire process for you, for a fixed fee.
 The packages they offer will depend on the complexity of your circumstances:

 For me, this call was a good reminder of all the salient dates and requirements.
-But I learned some new things too, as I always do.
+But I learned some new things too, as I always do when I get Louis on a call!.

 There were far more little allowances and credits than I had known about, and (because this is Spain!) these vary greatly depending on where you live.
 Making sure you offset every possible expense and tax break when you do your income tax return in Spain matters!
 So it is important to know about all of these options.